 01 of 10

-Tips For Using Navy Blue in Your Bathroom Design
+Tips for Using Navy in Your Bathroom

 Of all the spaces in the home that you can decorate, is it weird that the bathrooms might be our favorite?
 These small rooms—especially powder rooms and half baths—can inspire so much creativity and whimsy, mostly because they feel a bit separate from the rest of the house.
 We love using big swaths of color, wallpaper and quirky art to make bathrooms and powder rooms feel unique and sophisticated.

 Right now, our favorite way to add color and contrast to a bathroom is by incorporating elements of navy blue—whether that's an opaque coat of paint, a printed wallpaper, a small accent or a tile element.